BreicheSinal/athlink/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> An innovative platform designed for athletes to showcase their achievements, connect with coaches, agents, and fellow athletes, and take their careers to the next level.
+> An innovative platform designed for athletes to showcase their achievements, connect with coaches, clubs, and fellow athletes, and take their careers to the next level.
 >
 > AthLink streamlines networking for athletes by offering features like virtual tryouts, real-time updates, and blockchain-based achievement verification, ensuring authenticity and ease of access.
 AthLink to empower athletes by saving time and creating meaningful connections that drive success.